play video

 This structure keeps trust activity transparent and makes profitability by practice area much easier to review.

 Client money is not your money.
 Ethics rules require full segregation and tracking of trust activity.
+Core practices include:

 • Separate trust accounts at approved banks.
 No commingling with operating funds.